 2 Thessalonians 2:6-7 is a passage which has often suffered on the rack of expediency and speculation, even at the hands of the friends of prophecy.
 The commentaries and the notes in study Bibles regularly offer treatments of this passage that give us a favored interpretation with little biblical exegesis behind it.
 This comes as no surprise.
 In conservative circles, prophetic passages suffer exegetical breakdown more often than any other class of passages.
-Why this breakdown from the professed adherence to the historical-grammatical approach to exegesis?
+Why this breakdown from the professed adherence to the historical-grammatical approach to interpretation?
 The usual culprits are shaky presuppositions, convenient shortcuts, and the juggernaut of doctrinal prejudice which crushes passages in an effort to make them testify for a favored position.
-The treatment below is my attempt to comprehend this passage by setting aside presuppositions and letting the context and the grammar dictate the message it conveys.
+The treatment below is my attempt to comprehend this passage by setting aside presuppositions and letting the context and the grammar dictate the message which it conveys.

 I’ll start by giving the passage in the original Greek, then the Greek bracketed in its English order, then an interlinear translation, then my own English translation, and finally an illustrative paraphrase.

 καὶ νῦν τὸ κατέχον οἴδατε, εἰς τὸ ἀποκαλυφθῆναι αὐτὸν ἐν τῷ ἑαυτοῦ καιρῷ. τὸ γὰρ μυστήριον ἤδη ἐνεργεῖται τῆς ἀνομίας, μόνον ὁ κατέχων ἄρτι ἕως ἐκ μέσου γένηται.